cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 		- for the next generation of architectures and
 		- by this article we propose example of such architecture
 - ## cryptographic proofs and llms
-	- be believe that authenticity of models is a serious bottleneck for ai alignment and more
+	- we believe that authenticity of models is a serious bottleneck for ai alignment and more
 	- its a shame that so technologically advanced industry in a broad sense
 	- still does not give a shit about possibilities of [[hashing]], [[pubkey cryptography]] and [[logical clocks]]
 	- its kinda impossible to build multiparty protocols without these primitives